ValeryVlasov/ValeryVlasov/README.md

 - 👋 Hi, I’m @ValeriyVlasov
 - 👀 I’m interested in creating new and supplementing existing games or developing any software.
-- 🌱 I’m currently learning C and C++
+- 🌱 I’m currently learning C++ and Go
-- 💞️ I’m looking to collaborate on C/C++ Developer position or iOS/Android game development.
+- 💞️ I’m looking to collaborate on C++ Developer position or Go Backend Developer.
 - 📫 How to reach me - valera.vlasov11@mail.ru, @vlasov_v19 - telegram

 <!---